Withdrawal from the European Union: Advocates in other countries for withdrawal

 Several states have political parties represented in national assemblies or the European Parliament that advocate withdrawal from the EU.

-As of 2022, no country other than the United Kingdom has voted on whether to withdraw from the EU.
+As of 2024, no country other than the United Kingdom has voted on whether to withdraw from the EU.
 Political parties criticizing the federative trend of the European Union and advocating withdrawal have gained prominence in several member states since the European Parliament election in 2014, similarly to the rise of UKIP in the United Kingdom.
 The EU Exit Index, which measures the risk of member states leaving the EU, shows that the UK was a clear outlier and no other state is likely to leave the EU in the foreseeable future.

-Czechia
+Bulgaria

+In Bulgaria, the far-right Revival party, and third largest party in the National Assembly as of 2023, supports either "renegotiation" for special status within the EU, or withdrawal.
+Additionally, other smaller non-parliamentary parties, mostly from the coalition Neutral Bulgaria support withdrawal, such as Attack who called the politicians who signed the treaty to join the EU "traitors."

+Czech Republic

-In Czechia, the far-right Freedom and Direct Democracy opposes Czech membership of the European Union.
+In the Czech Republic, the far-right Freedom and Direct Democracy party opposes Czech membership of the European Union.

-Denmark
+Denmark (Dexit-Danexit)

 In the Danish Parliament, the national conservative New Right party opposes Denmark's membership in the EU.
 The ideologically similar Danish People's Party in principle opposes EU membership, but has since 2001 in practice supported pro-EU right-wing coalitions.
 The party's support of the common market and opt-in/opt-out solutions was reflected in the slogan Mere Danmark, mindre EU ("More Denmark, less EU").
 In 2020, the party proclaimed a strengthening of its anti-EU stance.
 The left-wing Red Green Alliance which is the 3rd largest party in the country, still officially opposes EU membership, but its members are divided on the issue.